 Internships

-After you have submitted your application, you will be contacted to schedule an interview.
+After submitting your application, you will be contacted to schedule an interview.
 Should you have any questions, please email the Outreach and Partnerships Unit at centrofl@hunter.cuny.edu.

-Application form closes on May 23rd, 2025 at 11:59 pm or when all positions have been filled.
+The application form closes on January 9th, 2025, at 11:59 pm or when all positions have been filled.

 Diasporican Art in Motion (DAM) Research Intern

-The Center for Puerto Rican Studies is seeking a Diasporican Art in Motion (DAM) Research Intern for Summer 2025.
-CENTRO’s Arts & Culture Hub supports both the research process of artistic creators, and the production of scholarly research focused on Puerto Rican artistic expression.
+The Center for Puerto Rican Studies is seeking a Diasporican Art in Motion (DAM) Research Intern for Spring 2026.
+CENTRO’s Arts & Culture Hub supports both the research process of artistic creators and the production of scholarly research focused on Puerto Rican artistic expression.

-The goal of this internship is to help participants develop skills in a professional work environment and learn more about working in the Arts & Culture field.
-The intern will be working closely with the Arts & Culture team on projects related to artistic residencies, exhibitions, partnerships with other cultural institutions, free public programming and artist talks.
+The goal of this internship is to help participants develop skills in a work environment and gain a deeper understanding of the Arts & Culture field.
+The intern will be working closely with the Arts & Culture team on projects related to artistic residencies, exhibitions, partnerships with other cultural institutions, free public programming, and artist talks.

 DUTIES & RESPONSIBILITIES: